-On December 21, 2020, the Company, entered into a Business Combination Agreement (the "Business Combination Agreement") by and among the Company, Janus Parent, Inc. ("Parent"), JIH Merger Sub, Inc., a wholly-owned subsidiary of Parent ("Merger Sub"), Jade Blocker Merger Sub 1, Inc., Jade Blocker Merger Sub 2, Inc., Jade Blocker Merger Sub 3, Inc., Jade Blocker Merger Sub 4, Inc., Jade Blocker Merger Sub 5, Inc. (collectively referred to as the "Blocker Merger Subs"), Clearlake Capital Partners IV (AIV-Jupiter) Blocker, Inc., Clearlake Capital Partners IV (Offshore) (AIV-Jupiter) Blocker, Inc., Clearlake Capital Partners V (USTE)(AIV-Jupiter) Blocker, Inc., Clearlake Capital Partners V (USTE)(A
+On December 21, 2020, the Company, entered into a Business Combination Agreement (the "Business Combination Agreement") by and among the Company, Janus Parent, Inc. ("Parent"), JIH Merger Sub, Inc., a wholly-owned subsidiary of Parent ("Merger Sub"), Jade Blocker Merger Sub 1, Inc., Jade Blocker Merger Sub 2, Inc., Jade Blocker Merger Sub 3, Inc., Jade Blocker Merger Sub 4, Inc., Jade Blocker Merger Sub 5, Inc. (collectively referred to as the "Blocker Merger Subs"), Clearlake Capital Partners IV (AIV-Jupiter) Blocker, Inc., Clearlake Capital Partners V (Voffshore) (AIV-Jupiter) Blocker, Inc., Clearlake Capital Partners V (AIV-Jupiter) Blocker, Inc., Clearlake Capital Partners V (USTE)(AIV-Jupiter) Blocker, Inc., Clearlake Capital Partners V (USTE)(AIV-Jup

-Sub will be merged with and into the Company with the Company being the surviving corporation in the merger and a wholly owned subsidiary of Parent (the "JIH Merger"), (b) each of the Blocker Merger Subs will be merged with and into the corresponding Blockers with each such Blocker being the surviving corporation in each such merger and a wholly owned subsidiary of Parent (the "Blocker Mergers"), and each Blocker thereafter will be merged with and into Parent with Parent being the surviving corporation in each such merger (the "Parent Mergers," together with the JIH Merger and the Blocker Mergers, the "Mergers") and (c) each other equityholder of Midco will contribute certain equity interests in Midco to Parent in exchange for shares of Parent common stock and Parent warrants and will sell its remaining equity interests in Midco to the Company in exchange for cash (the transactions contemplated by the foregoing clauses (a)-(c) together with the other transactions contemplated by the Business Combination Agreement, the "Transactions") such that, as a result of the consummation of the Transactions, Midco will become a direct and indirect wholly owned subsidiary of Parent (the "Business Combination").
+Sub will be merged with and into the Company with the Company being the surviving corporation in the merger and a wholly owned subsidiary of Parent (the "JIH Merger"), (b) each of the Blocker Merger Subs will be merged with and into the corresponding Blockers with each such Blocker being the surviving corporation in each such merger and a wholly owned subsidiary of Parent (the "Blocker Mergers"), and each Blocker thereafter will be merged with and into Parent with Parent being the surviving corporation in each such merger (the "Parent Mergers," together with the JIH Merger and the Blocker Mergers and the Blocker Mergers and the Blocker Mergers, the "Mergers") and (c) each other equityholder of Midco will contribute certain equity interests in Midco to Parent in exchange for shares of Parent common stock and Parent warrants and will sell its remaining equity interests in Midco to the Company in exchange for cash (the transactions contemplated by the foregoing clauses (a)-(c) together with the other transactions contemplated by the Business Combination Agreement, the "Transactions") such that, as a result of the consummation of the Transactions, Midco will become a direct and indirect wholly owned subsidiary of Parent (the "Business Combination").